mtl Movie Reviews by The Dove Foundation

 Judi Dench, however, breathes life into the film, scene by scene.
 She lets her guard down as a Victorian traditionalist more and more, giving her queen layers and a trajectory to move forward with.
 Her scenes with Ali Fazal, who plays Abdul, a peasant from India that Victoria takes a liking to, are light and breezy.
 There is also comic relief offered in the shape of the Queen’s staff trying to get rid of Abdul, but it sometimes comes across too heavy-handed.

 Quibbles aside, many scenes will likely be entertaining for several types of viewers.
 Much of the content is manageable, and there is a nice lesson in paving empathy for oneself cross-culturally.
-For these reasons, Dove is happy to award Victoria and Abdul Approval for Ages 12+.
+For its use of language, Dove is unable to award the film with approval.

 ← Back to Movie Listings | © The Dove Foundation – All Rights Reserved